 Radioactive iodine is an oral treatment that destroys thyroid cells that may be contributing to hyperthyroidism.
 When used to treat Graves’ disease, hypothyroidism may develop within a few months.
 Your doctor may prescribe thyroid hormone replacements.

 Unlike radioactive iodine, these oral medications don’t destroy thyroid cells.
 Instead, the goal is to block the thyroid gland’s ability to produce hormones.

 In some cases, removing one or both sides of the thyroid gland may cure hyperthyroidism.
 This surgery may be especially helpful for multinodular thyroid diseases.

 If your entire thyroid is removed, you will develop hypothyroidism and need lifelong supplemental treatment.

 While traditionally used to treat heart arrhythmias, beta-blockers may help improve the symptoms of hyperthyroidism by blocking some of the effects of thyroid hormone on the body, such as nervousness and increased heart rate.

 Iodine is a key component of thyroid health.
 Getting too much or too little of this mineral in your diet can lead to thyroid problems, including hypo and hyperthyroidism.

-While Graves’ disease is a common cause of hypothyroidism, consuming too much iodine can also contribute to an overactive thyroid gland.
+While Graves’ disease is a common cause of hyperthyroidism, consuming too much iodine can also contribute to an overactive thyroid gland.
 This is most common in people with a history of iodine deficiency.